RefactoringGuru/refactoring-examples/interactive-en-before/csharp/extract-method.md

 If a value is assigned to the parameter, you can get rid of this by using Remove Assignments to Parameters.

+Check each variable.

+Here, the problem is caused by the <code>outstanding</code> variable, which is then used in the <code>PrintDetails()</code> call.

+Pass it back to the original method.

 Let's run the final compile.

 Now refactoring is complete.
 If you like, you can compare the old and new code.